tariksetia/go-auction-api/README.md

 - All the incoming messages Fans in at ```Incoming``` channel and based on the event type faned-out to different channels

 ## Broker
 - ```Broker``` package mimics message queues using channels, It is ok for the sake of this POC, but try to use standard bokers such as ActiveMQ, RabbitMq or Kafka in production.
-NATS dont provide message persistence
+NATS dont provide message persistence AFAIK
 - Every ```Bid``` is queued once succefully validated
 - Later repective queue workers (goroutines) process the message.
 - Every ```Bid``` is proccessed sequentially and highest bid is updated in ```Offers```